 We will contact you for further material, provided that we find sufficient relevance in your application.

-Inquiries should also be sent to application_eratommsd [at] group-mmm.org, with the subject “ERATO Researcher Inquiry (Abstract and Concrete Formal Verification).”
+Inquiries should also be sent to application_eratommsd [at] group-mmm.org, with the subject “ASPIRE Researcher Inquiry (Abstract and Concrete Formal Verification).”

 LIVING AND WORKING IN TOKYO